 5. The Search for the Green River Killer: The True Story of America’s Most Prolific Serial Killer

 This is an absolute must-read or must-listen if you’re into serial killers.
 It was written before Gary Ridgway was caught, which adds a non-biased voice to the book.
-It mostly focuses on the search.
-I love to see the investigative techniques, and this book focuses on that which is similar to If You Tell.
+It mainly focuses on the search.
+I love to see investigative techniques, and this book focuses on what is similar to If You Tell.

 Author: Carlton Smith